a-schaefers/bash-paper-rock-scissors/README.md

+# Pure Bash Rock Paper Scissors

-# Using nested for loops creates a grid
+Using nested for loops creates a grid

 e.g.